Alex Triantafilou

-Alex M. Triantafilou (pronounced tree-aunt-a-FEE-loo) is the chairman of the Ohio Republican Party and former chairman of the Hamilton County Republican Party in Cincinnati, Ohio, United States and "Of Counsel" at the Cincinnati law firm Dinsmore.
+Alex M. Triantafilou (pronounced tree-aunt-a-FEE-loo; born July 4, 1971) is an attorney, judge, and politician; and the chairman of the Ohio Republican Party, having previously been chairman of the Hamilton County Republican Party.

 Career

 Triantafilou worked as an assistant prosecuting attorney for Hamilton County prosecutor Joseph T. Deters.
 He also worked in the office of the Hamilton County Clerk of Courts, Greg Hartmann.

-Before taking the bench, Triantafilou worked on Republican political campaigns and advised candidates.

 In 2005, Triantafilou was appointed and subsequently won election to the Hamilton County Municipal Court.
 In 2006, he was appointed to the Hamilton County Court of Common Pleas.
-Beginning in 2008, he is the current chairman of the Hamilton County Republican Party.
-Triantafilou also serves as magistrate, hearing cases regularly before the mayors' courts of Newtown and Harrison, Ohio.
-Triantafilou is also a partner at the law firm of Dinsmore & Shohl.
+From 2008-2023, he was chairman of the Hamilton County Republican Party.
+He became chairman of the Ohio Republican Party in January 2023.

+Prior to getting into politics, Triantafilou was a magistrate, hearing cases regularly before the mayors' courts of Newtown and Harrison, Ohio, and a partner at the law firm of Dinsmore & Shohl.

+Triantafilou in January 2025 commented on Issue 1 on gerrymandering, where Triantafilou said that "we did our job" because "a lot" of voters were "confused by Issue 1", which means voters "don't know", thus Triantafilou concluded: "Confusing Ohioans was not such a bad strategy."

 Personal life

 Triantafilou was born and raised in Cincinnati to a family of Greek ancestry.
 He is a graduate of Oak Hills High School, the University of Cincinnati, and the Salmon P. Chase College of Law.
 He resides in Green Township, Ohio with his wife Jennifer and has a son, Michael.
-He is a parishioner of the Holy Trinity Greek Orthodox Church in Finneytown, Ohio.
+He is a parishioner of Holy Trinity-St. Nicholas Greek Orthodox Church in Finneytown, Ohio.
 Triantafilou has been involved in the Ohio Mock Trial program through his alma mater, Oak Hills High School.